Sawo-Community/100-DFR-Habitate/README.md

 The company is based out of Chennai, backed by some strong industry names like FirstCheque.VC, Sri Krishnan from Rocketlane, Lakshmi Narayanan from Cognizant, and many more Angel Investors.

+# Prizes

+If you are thinking there will be no rewards, you are wrong.
+Let's take a look at the rewards that Habitat is offering for the first, second and third place holders among the participants who will be providing them a feature request or solution.

+**1st prize**

+- $1000 Credit in Habitate, Swag T-shirt, Digital Portrait Art.
+- Cash Reward Of INR 8K from SawoLabs
+- SAWO T-Shirts, Sticker, and Notepad

+**2nd prize**

+- $500 Credit, Swag T-shirt, Digital Portrait Art.
+- Cash Reward Of INR 5K from SawoLabs
+- SAWO T-Shirts, Sticker, and Notepad

+**3rd Prize**

+- $500 Credit, Swag T-shirt, Digital Portrait Art.
+- Cash Reward Of INR 3K from SawoLabs
+- SAWO T-Shirts, Sticker, and Notepad

 # Table of Contest

 * [Contributing](#contributing)